khaled-mehizel/maven-fuzzy-factory/README.md

 - Then, we group the sessions and their totals by each billing page.
 We find that the new billing page has a lift of $8.5 per session.
 I actually rewrote this entire query and realized the old one was correct all along

-## Calculate the revenue generated in the previous thanks to this test.
+## Calculate the revenue generated in the previous query thanks to this test.
 - We count the sessions that reached the order and multiply it by the lift we discovered just now:

         $8.5 * 1193 = $10140.5

+# Data Modeling
+- Extracted all the relevant tables until 2012-11-27.
+- Created relationships between the queried data and the lookup tables.

 # Visualization
 - Extracted each requirement into a CSV file, I'll connect MySQL to PBI eventually I swear.
     - Extracted the funnel one into two for each landing page.
 - Linked a previously created calendar table.
--
+- Linked the funnels, **unpivoted** them, and made two conversion funnel visuals, one for each homepage.

 # Recap